 Eckhart was a German Dominican; theologist, philosopher, who lived between XIII and XIV centuries.
 His message really took off after his death.
 “Spirituality is not learned by secluding oneself from people or things.
 We need to learn to find wisdom in the solitude within each one of us.
 We need to learn to look deep within ourselves and within those who surround us; that way we may find God.”

-Eckhart noticed the practice of spirituality in your every day life had the same if not more impact on your well being and that of your self search than the person who secludes from the world.
-Now days we would call his teaching “mindfulness,” which should be practice in all we do.
+Eckhart noticed that practice of spirituality in your every day life has the same; if not more; impact on your well being and that of your self search than the person who secludes from the world.
+Nowadays we would call his teaching “mindfulness,” which should be practiced in all we do.

-Among Eckhart’s teachings was the idea of how little matter those who surround you, if you choose to do good by you, others can not have a negative influence on your self development and soul.
+Among Eckhart’s teachings was the idea of how little those who surround you matter, if you choose to do good others cannot have a negative influence on your self development and soul.

-Before Buddha many yogis used different methods for auto exploration such as meditation; for the dissolution of the ego.
+Before Buddha, many yogis used different methods for auto exploration and the dissolution of the false ego, such as meditation.

-The ego is the fake “I” which finds itself in all of our actions.
-It is the fake knowledge of who we are.
+The false ego is the fake “I” which finds itself in all of our actions.
+It is fake knowledge of who we are.
 It forces us to refuse to accept the natural course of things.
-It forces us to not accept and learn from pain and failures; to see them as lessons.
-It stops us from understanding how everything that happens was meant to happen for our own betterment; instead we resent and blame others for changes in our lives; in doing so we hinder our growth.
-The ego separates us from the all, it is our greatest critic and punisher; it alienates us from self and from all that surrounds us.
+It forces us not to accept and learn from pain and failures; instead of seeing them as lessons, we see them as catastrophic events from which we cannot recover.
+It stops us from understanding how everything that happens was meant to happen for our own betterment; instead we resent and blame others for changes in our lives, in doing so we hinder our growth.
+The false ego separates us from our core, it is our greatest critic and punisher; it alienates us from self and from all that surrounds us.

 Chogyam was a Buddhist Tibetan Teacher.
-Chogyam took all his teachings and shared them with the world, by doing so he changed the course of many societal structures and believes.
-He taught how one needs to have the conviction to become your own best friend: “No one knows more about you than you do.”
+Chogyam took all his teachings and shared them with the world, by doing so he changed the course of many societal structures and beliefs.
+He taught how we need to have the conviction to become our own best friend…“No one knows more about you than you do.”

 Day by day we go by trash talking ourselves rather than building ourselves up.

-We seem to think if we help others, people will praise us and that makes us good; WRONG!!.
-Love starts with self, and then with your own home.
+We seem to think if we help others, people will praise us and that makes us good…WRONG!
+Love starts with self and charity starts in your own home.

 The philosopher Alan Watts was renowned for his like to use analogies when teaching.
-One of his greatest analogies was given when trying to explain his belief on what is our place in this universe, and our true nature: “Is as if you had a full bottle of ink and threw it against the wall, all the ink scatters.
+One of his greatest analogies was given when trying to explain his belief on what is our place in this universe and our true nature: “Is as if you had a full bottle of ink and threw it against the wall, all the ink scatters.
 The middle of where it landed is the most dense, but as it runs it spreads, the drops become light and thin, creating complex patterns, each more complex.
 In the same way at the beginning there was a big bang, which spread.
 We are the small complex patterns.
-Many millions of years ago, you were a big bang, and now you are a complex human being, but you see yourself as separated from it all; from the beginning of it all, BUT YOU ARE!.
+Many millions of years ago, you were a big bang, and now you are a complex human being but you see yourself as separated from it all yet YOU ARE EVERYTHING!
 You are the big bang, the origin of the universe, expressing itself in whoever you are, however you are”.

-It is one of my favourite quotes as it emphasizes our uniqueness and how there is not set pattern to be accepted by God/the universe, because we are all expressions of it.
+It is one of my favorite quotes as it emphasizes our uniqueness and how there is not set pattern to be accepted by God/the universe because we are all expressions of it.

 “You are one of the functions of all the universe is creating and doing, in the same way as one wave is a manifestation all the Ocean does.”